ducnam4298/website-scraper/README.md

 - run : yarn add website-scraper
 - run : node index.js
-Note : It will take a while for the program to complete can you see folder template-clone
+Note : It will take a while for the program to complete Can you see folder template-clone